Rule 10.603. Authority and duties of presiding judge

 (E)Consider providing assistance to a judge who has a cause under submission for over 60 days; and

-(F)Consider requesting the services of the Administrative Office of the Courts to review the court's calendar management procedures and make recommendations whenever either of the following conditions exists in the court for the most recent three months:
+(F)Consider requesting the services of Judicial Council staff to review the court's calendar management procedures and make recommendations whenever either of the following condition exists in the court for the most recent three months:

 (i)More than 90 civil active cases are pending for each judicial position; or